CST - What is it about?

 Research activities within the Division of Computational Science and Technology (CST) are particularly focused on:

-- understanding and modeling physical and biological systems including the information processing and learning capabilities in the human brain;
+- understanding and modelling physical and biological systems including the information processing and learning capabilities in the human brain;

 - computational techniques including high-performance algorithms, adaptive methods, partial differential equations, networks, machine learning, and visual data analysis; and